-Leading-edge cancer care by a team of experts from AJH and BIDMC
+Leading-edge cancer care by a team of experts

 The team of cancer specialists at Anna Jaques and Beth Israel Deaconess Medical Center is committed to providing to the Anna Jaques community leading-edge cancer care, encompassing a full spectrum of diagnostic and treatment programs.
 Patients are cared for through a collaboration of experts at both institutions with extensive experience in the diagnosis and treatment of cancer.